-Adela C. Licona, Associate Professor of English and Vice Chair of the Social, Cultural, and Critical Theory Graduate Minor is affiliated faculty in Gender and Women’s Studies, Institute of the Environment, Mexican American Studies, and Rhetoric, Composition, and the Teaching of English.
+Adela C. Licona, Associate Professor Emeritus of English and outgoing Vice Chair of the Social, Cultural, and Critical Theory Graduate Minor is affiliated faculty in Gender and Women’s Studies, Institute of the Environment, Mexican American Studies, and Rhetoric, Composition, and the Teaching of English.
+She is the interim Executive Director of BorderLinks.

 Her research and teaching interests include space and visual rhetorics, cultural, ethnic, gender, and sexuality studies, race, borderlands studies, social justice media, environmental justice, feminist pedagogy, community literacies, and action-oriented research.